-In this article, we talk about why you shouldn’t underestimate the importance of updating your website.
+In this article, we talk about why you should update your website regularly.

 Well, it isn’t.
 Not in today’s highly competitive online market.
 Whether you have a big corporate website or a blog for your personal brand, to stay competitive, your site needs to keep up with the times in terms of both looks and functionality.

-In short, the importance of keeping a website up to date is this: With the majority of people spending more and more time online, regular updates that are well executed can help your business grow and lift it to the top; a lack of updates, consequently, can bring you down.
+In short, the importance of keeping a website up to date is this: With the majority of people spending more and more time online, regular well-executed updates can help your business grow and lift it to the top; a lack of updates, consequently, can bring you down.

-We’ll list the top reasons why you should update your website regularly.
+We’ll list the top reasons to update your website regularly.
 We’ll also touch upon different components of websites — design, technology, and content.
 Depending on what your business does, some of these components might be more important than others.
 But it’s still vital to keep tabs on all of them.
 Let’s go over the main reasons for updating your website.

 Reason #1: Upgrade technology

+To understand whether your website needs an update or redesign, just look at the technologies.
 Internet technology is a rapidly developing and constantly changing field.
 The goal of any new tech stack is to make websites better: faster, simpler, lighter, more secure.
-And if you adopt these new technologies — at least those relevant to your business — you’ll always provide your users with the best possible service and user experience, earning a good reputation and good profits.
+And if you upgrade your website to adopt these new technologies — at least those relevant to your business — you’ll always provide your users with the best possible service and user experience, earning a good reputation and good profits.

-Check out our article on web development trends to learn what to implement in your website to make it ready for 2020.
+Check out our article on web development trends to learn what to implement in your website in 2023.

 Reason #2: Rebranding

-It might seem obvious, but we feel compelled to point out that even if you make only minimal changes to your brand, it’s worth revisiting your website and tailoring it to reflect them.
+Improving and updating the website might also be done due to rebranding.
+It might seem obvious, but we feel compelled to point out that even if you make only minimal changes to your brand, you need a website update to reflect them.
 This will help you, among other things, to attract your visitors’ attention to these changes.

 This is even more important when you’re introducing changes to your business strategy.
 Your website is the face of your brand and the first thing potential customers will notice about you.
 It’s vital for this face to always be in sync with your business.